shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 *SPPPLUUURT*

 Waking up with a burning throat and a putrid taste in his mouth, Astalir spat out the remaining puke mucus in his mouth.
-His right front hoof was now wet, but at least his stomache was feeling better, although emptier.
+His right front hoof was now wet, but at least his stomach was feeling better, although emptier.

 Pain clouded his mind as his eyes winced in pain.
-His foggy memory was clearing up but he still couldn’t remember what happened last night, or where he was.
+His foggy memory was clearing up, but he still couldn’t remember what happened last night, or where he was.

-Astalir opened his eyes, and saw a wooden wall.
+Astalir opened his eyes and saw a wooden wall.
 The shadow of his face fell upon the left side.
 He was leaning his head up against the wall.
 He pulled away, but his antlers wouldn’t move.
 Did he get them stuck in the wall?
 How could he have shoved his antlers into the wall with such force as to cause them to get stuck like this?

 He tried again, but no luck.
 He could feel that his antlers were losing integrity with each pull, so elected to stop trying.